I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nc-fltkernel-pflt-context-free-callback.md

 <p>None. </p>

 ## -remarks
-<p>For the rare cases that a minifilter driver must free its own contexts manually, the minifilter driver can specify a routine of type PFLT_CONTEXT_FREE_CALLBACK as the minifilter driver's <i>ContextFreeCallback</i> routine for each context type that it registers when it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a> from its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine.
+<p>For the rare cases that a minifilter driver must free its own contexts manually, the minifilter driver can specify a routine of type PFLT_CONTEXT_FREE_CALLBACK as the minifilter driver's <i>ContextFreeCallback</i> routine for each context type that it registers when it calls <a href="..\fltkernel\nf-fltkernel-fltregisterfilter.md">FltRegisterFilter</a> from its <a href="..\wdm\nc-wdm-driver-initialize.md">DriverEntry</a> routine.
 To specify this routine, the minifilter driver stores a pointer to the routine in the <i>ContextFreeCallback</i> member of the FLT_CONTEXT_REGISTRATION structure for the context type. </p>

-<p>For more information about context registration, see the reference entry for <a href="https://msdn.microsoft.com/library/windows/hardware/ff544629">FLT_CONTEXT_REGISTRATION</a>. </p>

-<p>For the rare cases that a minifilter driver must free its own contexts manually, the minifilter driver can specify a routine of type PFLT_CONTEXT_FREE_CALLBACK as the minifilter driver's <i>ContextFreeCallback</i> routine for each context type that it registers when it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff544305">FltRegisterFilter</a> from its <a href="https://msdn.microsoft.com/library/windows/hardware/ff552644">DriverEntry</a> routine.
-To specify this routine, the minifilter driver stores a pointer to the routine in the <i>ContextFreeCallback</i> member of the FLT_CONTEXT_REGISTRATION structure for the context type. </p>

-<p>For more information about context registration, see the reference entry for <a href="https://msdn.microsoft.com/library/windows/hardware/ff544629">FLT_CONTEXT_REGISTRATION</a>. </p>
+<p>For more information about context registration, see the reference entry for <a href="..\fltkernel\ns-fltkernel--flt-context-registration.md">FLT_CONTEXT_REGISTRATION</a>. </p>

 ## -requirements
 <table>